NationalSecurityAgency/pelz/README.md

 * RFC 8089 (File Scheme) based sytax.

 #### Pelz
-* Retrieve a key from a networked server (to be implemented as a future enhancement).
+* Retrieve a key from a networked server.
 * RFC 1738 (Uniform Resource Locators) Section 3.1 based syntax.
 No specific application of the protocol sections for RFC959 (FTP).
 * This implementation assumes user and password are included into host if applicable.